 If you are involved in a car accident, you hope you won’t sustain any injuries.
 Unfortunately, this is not always the case.
 Even a minor fender bender could land you in the hospital for treatment.

-As a Massachusetts resident, here is something you need to know: you live in a no-fault state.
+As a Massachusetts resident, here is something you need to know: you live in a no-fault auto insurance state.
 For this reason, your medical bills should be covered regardless of who caused the accident.

 At first, your medical bills will be submitted to the insurance provider covering the vehicle you were in when the accident occurred.
 That provider has a responsibility to pay the first $2,000.